Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 Similarly, those who have already taken benefits from their pension plan will have a reduced Money Purchase Annual Allowance (MPAA), which restricts annual contributions to £10,000.
 This doesn’t apply to those who have only taken their tax-free cash from their pension.

-These restrictions do not affect ISA allowances, so higher earners should ensure they make the most of these wrappers.
+These restrictions do not affect ISA allowances, so higher earners should consider making the most of these too.

 Explore income options

 Start thinking about how you will take an income from pensions and investments in retirement.
-Will you use your pension to buy an annuity, keep funds invested and draw an income from it, or simply take out cash lump sums?
-There is no right or wrong answer—much will depend on your financial circumstances.
+Will you use your pension to buy an annuity, keep funds invested and draw an income from them (known as drawdown), or simply take out cash lump sums?
+There is no right or wrong answer - much will depend on your financial circumstances.
 Remember, it is possible to take a mix-and-match approach when it comes to annuities and drawdown.

 Reassess your investment strategy

-If you are five years from retirement, you don’t want a stock market crash to derail your plans.
-However, switching all your savings into low-risk cash holdings will simply mean your retirement funds are unlikely to keep pace with inflation.
+If you are five years from retirement, you don’t want a stock market crash derailing your plans.
+However, switching all your savings into low-risk cash holdings will mean your retirement funds are unlikely to keep pace with inflation.

 Understand your tax position